-Some transcode settings let you change that color space in the output video.
-Settings with 10-bit color allow you to choose a wide-gamut HDR color space for the output file.
+Some transcode presets let you change that color space in the output video.
+Presets with 10-bit color allow you to choose a wide-gamut HDR color space for the output file.

 Note: Although Compressor doesn’t display HDR or wide-gamut color in the preview area, files are encoded correctly upon export.

 Review or override the native color space assigned by Compressor

 After you add a source file to a batch in Compressor, open the Job inspector and review the option shown in the “Color space” pop-up menu.

 If the source file has metadata identifying its native color space, Compressor adds an asterisk next to the color space shown in the pop-up menu.
 If the source file is untagged or tagged with an unrecognized color space, Compressor assigns a color space based on its assessment of the media and then adds a dagger (†) next to the item the pop-up menu.

 If you think Compressor inaccurately interpreted the color data in the source file, change the assigned color space by choosing a different option from the pop-up menu.

 Note: Changing this property to another option doesn’t convert the exported file to a different color space.
 To transcode to a different color space, see “Transcode a video file to a different color space,” next.